 Creating excellent competitive advantage is the best way to do that because you carve out your own mini-monopoly where there are no competitors to prevent your growth.
-To build strong competitive advantage involves understanding the context your business exists in and how to game
+To build strong competitive advantage involves understanding the context your business exists in and what opportunities are available to you.

 The other, which is a personal trait, is to decide be generous with your ideas.
-Now that’s scary because people can and will copy you - I know because it happens to me reasonably often.
+Now that’s scary because people can and will copy you - I know because it happens to me!
 I am not advocating walking up to would-be competitors and telling them your trade secrets.
 You can be generous without sacrificing your own chances for success.

 The point is, would you rather live in a world where we nourish each others capacity for innovation or where we harm it?
 I am firmly the former and this ethos touches everything I do.
 I know I will always have more ideas and that my idea is better shared and then copied, than never to see the light of day at all and I hope to influence those around me to adopt this same approach.

 Vote for giving in a world of takers.